Stephen-Idowu/Financial-Modeling/README.md

 3. Statement of Cash Flow

-Each of the above financial statement contains specific information that shows financial health of the business or organzation.
+Each of the above financial statement contains specific information that shows financial health of the business or an organzation.